 - Connect with patient advocate social worker and further psychological care

 Evidence can be collect for up to five days after assault, but the sooner the better.
-If the victim does not want to report assault at the time of the crime, evidence is held at Gundersen.
+If the victim does not want to report assault at the time of the crime, evidence can still be collected and stored.
 If a court case should result from the report of a sexual assault, the nurse examiner is available to testify as an expert witness.